betselotz/MTB-Genome-analysis-of-XDR-TB-from-Ethiopia/MTB-QC-Phylogeny.md

 ./run_multiqc.sh
 ```
 # 4️⃣ Drug Resistance Screening with **TB-Profiler**
-Before running TB-Profiler, we perform quality checks on raw FASTQ files and exclude samples with extremely low-quality reads.
+Before running [`TB-Profiler`](https://github.com/jodyphelan/TBProfiler), we perform quality checks on raw FASTQ files and exclude samples with extremely low-quality reads.
 However, since TB-Profiler internally uses Trimmomatic to trim adapters and low-quality bases, it is not necessary to pre-trim the reads.
 Therefore, only quality-checked FASTQ files are provided as input to TB-Profiler, allowing it to handle trimming and variant calling internally.

 <details>
 <summary>🧬 TB-Profiler: Variant Calling, Lineage, and Drug Resistance</summary>